Brain Fog. They Missed the Traumatic Brain Injury.

 What It Felt Like

+Mine sat behind my eyes and stayed.
 I would lose words mid-sentence and have to stop and ask what I was saying.
 I’d read the same paragraph over and over and still not be able to tell you what it said.
 I’d open my laptop to do something and by the time it loaded, the reason was gone.

 The simplest tasks became unreliable.
 I’d start loading the washing machine, remember there was something upstairs I needed to add to the load, and walk up to get it.
 By the time I reached the top of the stairs I had completely forgotten why I was there.
 So I’d do something else instead, like make the bed or straighten up the room, and then head back downstairs.